 Like all dietary supplements, lion’s mane may have negative interactions with prescribed medications or other supplements.
 It should be taken under the supervision of a health care professional.

-Lion’s mane supplements can be purchased online from supplement and health food retailers.
+Lion’s mane supplements can be purchased from supplement stores and health food retailers.

 Given the lack of evidence on lion’s mane, it cannot be recommended as a treatment for depression.